michaelkolesidis/michaelkolesidis/README.md

 <br>

-<p>I am a Font-End Web Developer wth a diverse background in computer science, economics and the arts.
+<p>I am a Front-End Web Developer wth a diverse background in computer science, economics and the arts.
 I enjoy being creative and inquisitive, learning and building new things every day.
 My passion is to create innovative, engaging experiences and to tell exciting stories using the latest technologies.</p>

 <br>